 - Muscle cramps

-However, it is important to remember that not everyone will experience side effects.
-If you experience any of the common side effects, talk to your doctor or pharmacist if they aren’t going away or are affecting your day-to-day life.
+But it’s important to remember that not everyone will experience side effects.
+If you experience any of the common side effects, talk to your doctor or pharmacist if they’re not going away or are affecting your day-to-day life.
 If you experience any of the more serious side effects, you should seek medical attention immediately.

-You should seek emergency help if you or someone you know:
+You should get emergency help if you or someone you know: